 - You’re very limited in terms of tracks.

 The DP-008X takes things a bit further than the 006.
 As the name suggests, it can playback eight tracks simultaneously.
 Still, just two can be recorded at the same time, but it gives you more creative options if you’re a songwriter looking to add layers to a piece of your music.

 The DP-008X also works well as an audio interface, but still needs to be powered via batteries or an adaptor.
-There’s a built-in tuner and metronome and the condenser microphones are of surprisingly high quality.
-Each of the tracks has panning, level and reverb controls, giving it the edge on the 06 which lacks the reverb.
+There are a built-in tuner and metronome and the condenser microphones are of surprisingly high quality.
+Each of the tracks has panning, level, and reverb controls, giving it the edge on the 06 which lacks the reverb.

 The Tascam DP-008X will suit songwriters who are looking for a portable device with which to capture quality-sounding demos, to submit to labels or to share with others.
 It will be less suited to musicians looking for something that works like a full-on studio, due to its limitations in terms of effects and simultaneous recording.